Ylianst/MeshCentral/docs/docs/install/index.md

 ```

 !!!warning
-    Do not use “sudo” in front of “npm install meshcentral”.
+    Do not use `sudo` in front of `npm install meshcentral`.

 This will install node and npm.
 Will allow non-root access to ports 80 and 443 and install and start MeshCentral.
-Because this example uses a very small server instance, we opted to use the “fastcert” option to create RSA 2048 certificates (the default is RSA 3072 which is more secure).
+Because this example uses a very small server instance, we opted to use the `fastcert` option to create RSA 2048 certificates (the default is RSA 3072 which is more secure).

-We use the “wantonly” option because MeshCentral will not be managing computers on a local network, and for this demonstration just used the external IP address of the instance as the server name.
+We use the `wantonly` option because MeshCentral will not be managing computers on a local network, and for this demonstration just used the external IP address of the instance as the server name.

-If you plan on using an instance without the Intel AMT CIRA port being open (TCP 4433), it’s recommended to add “--mpsport 0” so to inform MeshCentral that this port is not open and to not offer Intel AMT CIRA features.
+If you plan on using an instance without the Intel AMT CIRA port being open (TCP 4433), it’s recommended to add `--mpsport 0` so to inform MeshCentral that this port is not open and to not offer Intel AMT CIRA features.

 Of course, this set of commands is just to get the server started quickly.
 Follow the Ubuntu 18.04 instructions to setup the server to automatically start using system.

 ### Ubuntu 16.04

 In this section, we will look at installing MeshCentral on Ubuntu 16.04 LTS.
 This is the same installation at Ubuntu 18.04 LTS, however you need to install NodeJS in a special way.
-If you use “apt install node”, you will get an older version 4.x of NodeJS that will not work with MeshCentral.
+If you use `apt install node`, you will get an older version 4.x of NodeJS that will not work with MeshCentral.

 #### Installing NodeJS